 Predictions

 Predictions is an advanced analytics feature powered by Loomi AI.
-It uses machine learning to forecast customer behavior—helping you identify the right audience for each campaign and maximize conversion rates.
+It uses machine learning to forecast what your customers will do next — so you reach the right people with the right campaigns and maximize revenue.
+This article covers the core concepts and available templates.

 How predictions work